rycolab/website/content/authors/carlos/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Members
+- Teaching Assistants
 ---

-Pouya is a Master's student in Computer Science at ETH.
-He is interested in a variety of topics related to Machine Learning and NLP including Parsing, Information Extraction, and Multilingual NLP.
-In his free time, he likes to play Basketball, read about psychotherapy, get some REM sleep, and dream about how he can apply NLP to those areas.

-Native Language: Persian

-Animal Form: Panthera tigris virgata
+Carlos is a lecturer at ETH Zürich.
+He is interested in applications of ML into medicine and information security.